 The Illinois Pension Code, 40 ILCS 5/16-167, provides that "Trustees will serve without compensation, but shall be reimbursed for all necessary expenses."
-Necessary expenses incurred by trustees while on official TRS Board business shall be paid by TRS in accordance with TRS Operating Policy: Travel.
+Necessary expenses incurred by trustees while on official TRS Board business shall be paid by TRS in accordance with this Article.
 Reimbursement of necessary expenses by non-TRS sources requires prior Board approval and review by the TRS Board Ethics Officer to ensure such reimbursement complies with ethics law.